EEKONG/ETL_end_to_end_project_using_Python_SQL/README.md

-# Retail Orders Extraction, Data Cleaning, Transformation, and SQL Integration
+### Case Study: Retail Orders Data Pipeline & Analysis
 This project demonstrates a complete workflow of **data acquisition, cleaning, transformation, and database integration** using Python, Pandas, and MySQL.

 ## Problem